Our Medical Foster Rabbits

 Lipton

-Lipton was brought to the City of Albuquerque Eastside Shelter as a stray where a volunteer noticed that he was laying face down in his cage so he came into foster care with us.
+Lipton was brought to the City of Albuquerque Eastside Shelter as a stray where a volunteer noticed that he was lying face down in his cage, so he came into foster care with us.
 He had many episodes of extremely distressed breathing that sounded like choking and was treated for a severe upper respiratory infection.
 He made a full recovery and was adopted!

 Bruce Wayne